cecileung1208/Hawaii-Climate-Analysis/README.md

 ### **Temperature Analysis II**

-My manager have approved my vacation days!
-I am off to Hawaii from August 2 to August 10 and will be having lots of fun in the sun!!

-The calc_temps function have been created to calculate the min, avg, and max temperatures for my trip.
+The function  to calculate the min, avg, and max temperatures for my trip.
 The below graph shows the range of temperature during August 2 to August 10.

+In this bar graph, it shows that the temperature chosen for the vacation dates, August 2-10, is quite hot during the summer time.

 ![Image](https://github.com/cecileung1208/SQLAlchemy-Surfs-Up/blob/master/Output%20Files/Trip%20Average%20Temperature.png)

 ### **Daily Rainfall Analysis**

-Calculating the the total rainfall per weather station using the previous year's matching dates for my trip.
+The precipitaiton at the beginning of August is relatively low as per the results from the weather stations.

 |Station ID| Station Name | Latitude | Longitude | Elevation | Total Rainfall|
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |